Trump defends immigration decision at Minnesota rally

 Breaking News Emails

-The crowd inside the Duluth Entertainment Convention Center cheered his take on the executive order, but several Trump fans who spoke to NBC News before the rally said they preferred that the separation policy remain in place.
+The crowd inside the Amsoil Arena cheered his take on the executive order, but several Trump fans who spoke to NBC News before the rally said they preferred that the separation policy had remained in place.

-"I think he should have stuck by the original plan," Ike Leno, 58, of Willow River said.
+"I think he should have stuck by the original plan," said Ike Leno, 58, of Willow River, Minnesota.
 "Obviously it's not good to separate families, but they knew that was going to happen when they took this venture on."

 Trump talked about policy — job numbers, his negotiations with North Korea and tax cuts in addition to immigration — but he was here for politics, for his re-election campaign.